 Some sparkler formulas are quite simple.
 For example, a basic sparkler only uses potassium perchlorate, titanium or aluminum, and dextrin.

 Now that you’ve seen the composition of a sparkler, let’s consider how these chemicals react with each other:

-Oxidizers produce oxgen to burn the mixture.
-Oxidizers are usually nitrates, chlorates, or perchlorates.
-Nitrates are made up of a metal ion and a nitrate ion.
+Oxidizers produce oxygen to burn the mixture.
+Common oxidizers are nitrates, chlorates, or perchlorates.
+Nitrates consist of a metal ion and a nitrate ion.
 Nitrates give up 1/3 of their oxygen to yield nitrites and oxygen.
 The resulting equation for potassium nitrate looks like this:

 2 KNO3(solid) → 2 KNO2(solid) +O2(gas)

-Chlorates are made up of a metal ion and the chlorate ion.
+Chlorates consist of a metal ion and the chlorate ion.
 Chlorates give up all of their oxygen, causing a more spectacular reaction.
 However, this also means they are explosive.
-An example of potassium chlorate yielding its oxygen would look like this:
+An example of potassium chlorate yielding its oxygen looks like this:

 2 KClO3(solid) → 2 KCl(solid) + 3 O2(gas)

 Perchlorates have more oxygen in them, but are less likely to explode as a result of impact than chlorates.
 Potassium perchlorate yields its oxygen in this reaction: